weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 Now you are ready to launch the Weave network:

 ~~~bash
 weave launch
 ~~~

-Next set up the weave environment for the Docker API proxy:
+Next set up your environment to use Weave's Docker API proxy.
+Weave installs an API proxy so that you can use standard Docker commands and Weave can automatically connect containers to the network, give them IP addresses and so on.

 ~~~bash
 eval "$(weave env)"